-Another concern is the inability to seamlessly support the native features of applications.
-Nevertheless, if you’re building a multiplatform app that needs to access platform-specific APIs, you can use Kotlin’s expected and actual declarations.
-They allow you to define in common code that you “expect” to be able to call the same function across multiple platforms and provide the “actual” implementations, which can interact with any platform-specific libraries thanks to Kotlin interoperability with Java and Objective-C/Swift.
+Another commonly voiced concern is that multiplatform development makes it impossible to seamlessly support the native features of platforms.
+With Kotlin Multiplatform, however, you can use Kotlin's expected and actual declarations to enable your multiplatform app to access platform-specific APIs.
+Expected and actual declarations allow you to define in common code that you "expect" to be able to call the same function across multiple platforms and provide the "actual" implementations, which can interact with any platform-specific libraries thanks to Kotlin's interoperability with Java and Objective-C/Swift.

 The most popular cross-platform solutions

-The most popular cross-platform frameworks include Flutter, React Native, and Kotlin Multiplatform Mobile.
+The most popular cross-platform frameworks include Flutter, React Native, and Kotlin Multiplatform.
 Each of these frameworks has its own capabilities and strengths.
 Depending on the tool you use, your development process and the outcome may vary.

-Flutter is a cross-platform development framework that was created by Google and uses the Dart programming language.
+Created by Google, Flutter is a cross-platform development framework that uses the Dart programming language.
 Flutter supports native features, such as location services, camera functionality, and hard drive access.
-If you need to create a specific app feature that’s not supported in Flutter, you can write platform-specific code using the Platform Channel technology.
+If you need to create a specific app feature that's not supported in Flutter, you can write platform-specific code using the Platform Channel technology.

 Apps built with Flutter need to share all of their UX and UI layers, which is why they may not always feel 100% native.
 One of the best things about this framework is its Hot Reload feature, which allows developers to make changes and view them instantly.

 This framework may be the best option in the following situations:

 You want to share UI components between your apps but you want your applications to look close to native.